plone/volto/packages/registry/docs/how-to-guides/register-and-retrieve-components.md

 });
 ```

 ## Retrieve a component from the component registry

-You can programmatically retrieve a component from the registry using `config.getComponent`.
+You can programmatically retrieve a component from the component registry using `config.getComponent`.

 ```js
 const Toolbar = config.getComponent('Toolbar').component